HashLips/hashlips_art_engine/README.md

 };
 ```

-When you are ready, run the following command and your outputted art will be in the `build/images` directory and the json in the `build/json` directory:
+When you are ready, run the following command and your outputted art will be in the `build/images` directory and the JSON in the `build/json` directory:

 ```sh
 npm run build